samofthex/sam-harrison-music/pages/discog/liquoricepark/index.md

 show_meta: false
 title: Liquorice Park
 subheadline: "2006"
 teaser: "'Aged 16, I made my third homebrew album.
-My writing was getting weirder, including a three part suite about being bullied at school, a song for Ukrainian feral child Oxana Malayam, anti-fur political songs, a continuation of my obsession with angels, and an a capella vocal piece about the world being taken over by fish.
+My writing was getting weirder, including a three part suite about being bullied at school, a song for Ukrainian feral child Oxana Malaya, anti-fur political songs, a continuation of my obsession with angels, and an a capella vocal piece about the world being taken over by fish.
 Did I mention I was a very strange child?
 My favourite on this record is 'Licking Wounds', a minute long song about talking to a girl I fancied on MSN messenger in the middle of the night.
 I guess that's a song only a 16 year old teen boy could write...'"
 tags:
     - post format
 categories: